akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 ### Task Type 5: Education Task (Intermediate)

-- Participants who successfully complete any of the other (1-4) task types are encouraged to create an educational video of doing so, for the benefit of others.
-Completing this education task will make them eligible for an additional reward.
+- Participants who successfully complete any of the first four tasks types (Task Type 1 - Task Type 4) are encouraged to create an educational video of themselves doing the respective task type, for the benefit of others.
+Complete this task to be eligible for an additional reward.
 - Video content must be in English.
 - Video content must be uploaded to YouTube.
 - Must be 720p quality or higher.
 - Must demonstrate successful completion of the task (start to finish).
-- We will award the first 50 submissions that meet the above criteria.
-Video quality will be evaluated by the Akash Insider's group and the Overclock Core team, with ultimate discretion resting with the Overclocl Labs core team.
+- The first 50 submissions that meet the above criteria will be rewarded.
+Video quality will be evaluated by the Akash Insider's group and the Overclock Core team, with ultimate discretion resting with the Overclock Labs core team.
 - **Timeline**: This should be done before the end of the testnet, to be eligible for reward.
 - **Incentive**: As detailed [here](https://docs.google.com/spreadsheets/d/1z_2Fx6u7U48LrxNj8IaDKjlnp84KOEgMb_hJw-Q1TjQ/edit#gid=2126550797).